proudmonkey/ApiBoilerPlate/README.md

 # ApiBoilerPlate
-A template project for building ASP.NET Core APIs
+A template project for building ASP.NET Core APIs using .NET Core 3.x

 ## Install the extension from the Visual Studio Marketplace